 For longer flights I stand up about every two hours to represent my legs.
 Those who do not want to disturb the other flight passengers by constantly running up and down the aisles are well advised with a walk to the toilet corridor.
 Because mostly there is a small extra area in front of the toilets, where you can put yourself to stretch.
 There for example I like to wiggle a few minutes up and down on the tips of the toes.
 In order to reduce the risk of thrombosis, it is also good to use special thrombosis stockings.
-I bought mine for about €30 online and they are always used for long-haul flights.
+I bought mine for about €30 online a few years ago and they are always used for long-haul flights.

 - Warm packing